Kkevsterrr/geneva_website/content/_index.md

 {{% markdown %}}
 # Real World Deployments

-Geneva has been deployed in countries around the world.
+Geneva has been deployed against real-world censors in China, India, Iran, and Kazahkstan.
+It was discovered dozens of strategies to defeat censorship.
 {{% /markdown %}}

 {{< /center-me >}}